-He has negotiated complex multimillion-dollar transactions for domestic and international high-technology businesses worldwide, including in foreign jurisdictions such as Hong Kong, Taiwan, Switzerland, Peoples’ Republic of China, Germany, Russia, Mongolia, Sweden, and The Netherlands.
+He has negotiated complex multi million-dollar transactions for domestic and international high-technology businesses worldwide, including in foreign jurisdictions such as Hong Kong, Taiwan, Switzerland, Peoples’ Republic of China, Germany, Russia, Mongolia, Sweden, and The Netherlands.
 Mr. Brown also has experience in asset recovery and financial fraud matters, representing high net worth individuals and financial institutions.

-Karen Brenner is the founder of the SEC registered independent investment advisory firm, Fortuna Asset Management, LLC (FAM).
+Karen Brenner is the founder of the SEC-registered independent investment advisory firm, Fortuna Asset Management, LLC (FAM).
 Her practice focuses on meeting the specific needs of high net worth individuals.
-FAM manages and executes highly individualized investment strategies for clients, including restructuring of personal and corporate balance sheets, developing income cash flows, managing investments within estate planning structures, disposition of concentrated positions, estate tax positioning, financial and tax agreements with the IRS and state taxing authorities.
+FAM manages and executes highly individualized investment strategies for clients, including the restructuring of personal and corporate balance sheets, developing income cash flows, managing investments within estate planning structures, disposition of concentrated positions, estate tax positioning, financial and tax agreements with the IRS and state taxing authorities.

 Ms. Brenner has a proactive investment management style and will seek or create appropriate investments for client portfolios.
-In the past, Ms. Brenner has successfully managed a hostile proxy action against a NYSE listed company, served on Creditor committees and Board of directors to effect change in the pursuit of protecting and extracting value for client investments.
+In the past, Ms. Brenner has successfully managed a hostile proxy action against an NYSE listed company, served on Creditor committees and Board of directors to effect change in the pursuit of protecting and extracting value for client investments.

-In addition to her advisory firm, Ms. Brenner is the general partner, or co- general partner of several limited partnerships and limited liability companies.
+In addition to her advisory firm, Ms. Brenner is the general partner or co-general partner of several limited partnerships and limited liability companies.
 She is an active board member of Sunlink Health Systems, Inc, a publicly traded company where she sits on the Compensation, Audit, and Executive committees.
-Prior to developing her investment advisory practice, Ms. Brenner was a consultant with Booz, Allen and Hamilton in New York City.
+Prior to developing her investment advisory practice, Ms. Brenner was a consultant with Booz, Allen, and Hamilton in New York City.

-James Burns is an in-demand asset protection, estate and tax attorney.
-He is author of several books including the widely acclaimed financial book The 3 Secret Pillars of Wealth.
+James Burns is an in-demand asset protection, estate, and tax attorney.
+He is the author of several books including the widely acclaimed financial book The 3 Secret Pillars of Wealth.
 He is Principal of The Law Offices of James Burns and CEO of White Diamond Properties, Inc. which is a real estate investment firm and has a division named White Diamond Insurance Agency.

 James holds two law degrees, the advanced masters of law in tax and is admitted to practice law by the State Bar of California, U.S. District Court (Central District of California), U.S. Tax Court, and the U.S. Court of Federal Claims.
 He also represented clients before the IRS to their complete satisfaction and adulation.
 James’ legal practice is designed around real estate investors so that they reduce risk, avoid multiple probates and learn how to properly transfer their real estate holdings to the next generation free of tax and lawsuits.
 He also works with individuals and businesses to reduce risk and prepare for retirement using 140 different strategies that involve life insurance.